LibrePCB/librepcb-website/content/donate/_index.md

 ---
-title: Donate to LibrePCB
+title: Support LibrePCB
-type: donate
+type: page
 ---

+## Donate to LibrePCB

 LibrePCB is an open source project – it's made by the community, for the community.
 This means that everyone can use LibrePCB without paying for it.